Orientation & Etiquette

 Check on the dress code for the event, if it is a fetish event and you do not have fetish clothes – wear black.

-If the event is in public, dress appropriately: you do not want to expose the people your meeting.
+If the event is in public, dress appropriately: you do not want to expose the people you are meeting.

 At the party, relax, be yourself, be open and friendly;